 The Gap from "Interaction" to "Collaboration"

-Almost all artificial intelligence applications start from a seemingly universal "dialog box."
-Mainstream large models like ChatGPT, Claude, and Gemini all use an "input box + output box" as the user entry point.
+The starting point for almost all AI applications is a seemingly universal "dialog box."
+Mainstream large models like ChatGPT, Claude, and Gemini all use an "input box + output box" as the user entry point without exception.

 This design, pioneered by OpenAI, has been widely imitated.
-From early chatbots to advanced forms with reasoning capabilities, and now to the highly anticipated Agents, none have managed to break free from this framework.
+From early chatbots to advanced forms with reasoning capabilities, and now to the highly anticipated Agents, it has never truly broken free from this framework.

-The system needs a clear container for instructions, and humans need a familiar interaction anchor to alleviate the unfamiliarity with new technology.
+The system needs a clear container for carrying instructions, and humans need a familiar interaction anchor point to alleviate the unfamiliarity with new technology.

-Yet, this compromise has also set invisible shackles for AI development—it confines AI to the role of a "question-answering machine" rather than empowering it with the identity of an "actor."
-Users input instructions, the system outputs answers, and the information flow stops there.
+However, this compromise has also set invisible shackles for AI development—it confines AI to the role of a "Q&A machine" rather than granting it the identity of an "actor."
+The user inputs a command, the system outputs an answer, and the information flow stops there.

 AI remains in a "responsive" state, unable to actively "participate" in the closed loop of complex tasks.
 This runs counter to the autonomous action philosophy advocated by "Agentic Agents."